 Photo of Soumya Dasgupta

-Senior Associate in the Dispute Resolution practice at the Delhi office of Cyril Amarchand Mangaldas.
-Soumya has significant experience in advising and representing clients in civil and commercial disputes, white collar crime, shareholders disputes, employment disputes, intellectual property matters, regulatory affairs, and arbitration.
+Principal Associate in the Dispute Resolution practice at the Delhi-NCR office of Cyril Amarchand Mangaldas.
+Soumya has significant experience in advising and representing domestic and international clients in India-centric civil and commercial disputes, white collar crime, shareholders disputes, employment disputes, intellectual property matters, regulatory affairs, and arbitration, as well as disputes with cross-border implications.
 He can be reached at soumya.dasgupta@cyrilshroff.com

 Fintech